-- Emergent The clinical intern: Needs to work on listening more carefully to learners; Needs to work on showing a more caring attitude. - Novice The clinical intern: Listens carefully to learners; Responds respectfully; Responds neutrally in tone. - Proficient The clinical intern: Listens carefully to learners; Responds respectfully; Gives learners a chance to answer with adequate wait time; Shows warmth and caring in tone and actions. - Advanced Proficient The clinical intern: Listens carefully to learners; Responds respectfully; Gives learners a chance to answer with adequate wait time; Encourages academic conversations and use of academic language with students; Shows warmth and caring in tone and actions.
+Advanced Proficient Proficient Novice Emergent Not Observed The clinical intern: Listens carefully to individual perspectives of learners; Responds respectfully to learners from all cultures and communities; Gives learners a chance to answer with adequate wait time; Shows warmth and caring in tone and actions; Fosters positive social interactions among all members of the learning community, including families.
+The clinical intern: Listens carefully to individual perspectives of learners; Responds respectfully to learners from all cultures and communities; Gives learners a chance to answer with adequate wait time; Shows a warmth and caring in tone and actions.
+The clinical intern: Listens carefully to learners; Responds respectfully; Responds neutrally in tone.
+The clinical intern: Does not listen carefully to learners; Does not demonstrate a caring attitude.

-3.2 The clinical intern uses effective classroom management techniques.
+3.2 Through collaboration with students, colleagues, and families, the clinical intern uses a variety of effective management techniques in the learning environment.